anqooqie/proconlib/docs/binary_heap.md

 binary_heap<Key, Priority, Compare> heap(Compare compare);
 ```

-It creates a empty max heap which uses `compare` as a comparator.
+It creates an empty max heap which uses `compare` as a comparator.
 The type parameter `<Key>` represents the type of keys.
 The type parameter `<Priority>` represents the type of the priorities correspanding to each key.
 The type parameter `<Compare>` represents the type of the comparator.